Koed00/django-q/docs/install.rst

 -  `Django <https://www.djangoproject.com>`__

-    Django Q2 aims to use as much of Django's standard offerings as possible The code is tested against Django versions `2.2.x` and `3.2.x`.
+    Django Q2 aims to use as much of Django's standard offerings as possible.
-    Please note that Django versions below 2.0 do not support Python 3.7
+    The code is tested against Django versions `2.2.x` and `3.2.x`.

 -  `Django-picklefield <https://github.com/gintas/django-picklefield>`__